Al Hilal stuns Manchester City 4-3 in Club World Cup on Marcos Leonardo’s extra-time goal - WTOP News

 Leonardo finally put Man City away.
 Goalkeeper Ederson saved a header by Sergej Milinkovic-Savic from inside the penalty box and the ball deflected to Leonardo, who redirected it with his right foot as he fell to the pitch near the left post.

-Al Hilal moves on to face Fluminense of Brazil, which took down another European power, Inter Milan, earlier Tuesday.
+Al Hilal moves on to face Brazilian club Fluminense, which took down Inter Milan earlier Monday.

 Leonardo also scored in the 46th minute to even the match at 1-1.

-Bernardo Silvan opened the scoring in the ninth minute for Man City.
+Bernardo Silva opened the scoring in the ninth minute for Man City.
 Malcom put Al Hilal ahead in the 52nd, and Erling Haaland found the net in the 55th to make it 2-2.

 Key moment